gighive/gighive/docs/README.md

 ---

-## Option B: Install Gighive to an Azure VM (requires an Azure subscription)
+## Option B: Gighive as an Azure VM.
+Install Gighive on Azure (requires an Azure subscription).
 Make sure prerequisites from above are installed.

 1. Export Azure Vars (as noted at top of 2bootstrap.sh)